 Tips for Juicing

-- You’re better off peeling your carrots.
-Unpeeled carrots sometimes create a bitter taste to your juice.
+• You’re better off peeling your carrots.
+Unpeeled carrots sometimes create a bitter taste in your juice.

 FAQs